AntonJansen96/gmx_ph_gpu/docs/dev-manual/language-features.rst

-* Use ``optional<T>`` types in situations where there is exactly one, reason (that is clear to all parties) for having no value of type T, and where the lack of value is as natural as having any regular value of T. Good examples include the return type of a function that parses an integer value from a string, searching for a matching element in a range, or providing an optional name for a residue type.
-Prefer some other construct when the logic requires an explanation of the reason why no regular value for T exists, ie.  do not use ``optional<T>`` for error handling.
+* Use ``optional<T>`` types in situations where there is exactly one, reason (that is clear to all parties) for having no value of type T, and where the lack of value is as natural as having any regular value of T, see |linkoptionalboost|.
+Good examples include the return type of a function that parses an integer value from a string, searching for a matching element in a range, or providing an optional name for a residue type.
+Do use optional for lazy loading of resources, e.g., objects that have no default constructor and are hard to construct.
+  Prefer other constructs when the logic requires an explanation of the reason why no regular value for T exists, e.g.,  do not use ``optional<T>`` for error handling.
+  ``optional<T>`` "models an object, not a pointer, even though operator*() and operator->() are defined" (|linkoptionalcppref|).
+No dynamic memory allocation ever takes place and forward declaration of objects stored in ``optional<T>`` does not work.
+Thus refrain from optional when passing handles; in contrast to unique_ptr, optional has value semantics, not reference semantics.
 * Don't use C-style casts; use ``const_cast``, ``static_cast`` or
   ``reinterpret_cast as appropriate``.
 See the point on RTTI for ``dynamic_cast``.
 For emphasizing type (e.g. intentional integer division)